Seelengrab/PropCheck.jl/README.md

 ## ToDo

+These are written down here instead of in issues because they're very generic goals and usually don't directly have an actionable task associated with them.

 In no particular order:

  * Clean up the printing of test cases (custom testset?)
  * Define more generators for types from Base, e.g. `Char` and `String`
+ * Improve shrinking for types which already have a generator defined
  * Make it possible to `generate(Union{Int,Float64})`